hassan-pmp/agile/bty.md

   - The best way of to think about The Cone of Uncertainty is to imagine the relationship between time, knowledge and cost.
   - The Corner of Uncertainty is the widest a few days before landfall.
 Then the cone narrows as the meteorologists gain more knowledge and time passes.
   -  The problem is that the meteorologists (Refer to Example) know the most about the storm when it's too late.
 This is also one of the biggest challenges with delivering software products.
 You know the most about what it takes to deliver the product only when you're nearly finished.
+  -  So many of the decisions that you make at the start of your project will be the ones that need to change.
+Unfortunately, as you get closer to the end of your project, it also gets more expensive to make changes.
+  -  So you need to find the balance between making the minimum amount of decisions to get started, but still give yourself enough flexibility to make changes.
+This **balance between making decisions and having a flexibility to make changes is one of the key parts of the agile mindset**.
+That way you can help make lasting decisions, even when you're working within a cone of uncertainty.